glpi-project/doc/source/glossary.rst

       Permission applicable to a given scope (entity).

    Tacit renewal
-      The contract is renewed automaticaly if none of the parties declares its will to break it.
+      The contract is renewed automatically if none of the parties declares its will to break it.

    External link
       Link displayed on an asset form in GLPI and built dynamically using the asset data.